Our Mission: To advocate for and enhance the quality of life in the Belknap community.

 Additional Priorities: Other activities that we engage in will help create and sustain social connections; get neighbors active in the neighborhood; and have our voices heard in local government.
 Be sure to follow us on Facebook and join our email list to get invitations to these fun and meaningful events.

 On this site, you can learn more about our past achievements and get inspired to join us in setting the stage for our neighborhood‘s future.
 We can accomplish more together than any of us could do alone.
 That’s why residents, property owners, and businesses in Belknap Lookout are automatically considered members of NOBL.
 You just have to provide contact information to be eligible to vote for board members at our November annual meeting.
 We are a 501c3 nonprofit funded by the City of Grand Rapids Community Development Department to provide public safety and neighborhood leadership programming, which includes monitoring construction in the neighborhood.
 We also operate one unit of affordable housing.
-Archived meeting materials can be found on the board materials page.
-Board meetings take place at 6:30 pm on the second Tuesday of each month at our office (700 Clancy Ave NE) unless otherwise announced in our event postings and are open to the public.
+Archived meeting materials can be found on the board materials page; please refer to our board meeting event for up-to-date meeting instructions.
 In November we typically hold our annual general membership meeting at Coit Creative Arts Academy.
 You can get in touch using the information in the footer or our contact page.

 Elianna came to NOBL in 2017 with 7 years of nonprofit administration experience, accumulated through several positions at Feeding America West Michigan.
 Some of her favorite adventures living in Belknap during that time include gardening, sledding at Mary Waters Park, and more recently dog walking.
 She’s looking forward to becoming better acquainted with many more neighbors.
 You can learn more about her in an interview with our partners at New Development Corporation.